Skip to main content

 Geology

 Los Alerces occupies a landscape shaped by intensive Pleistocene glaciation.
-The park's complex system of lakes occupies glacially carved basins; the longest, Lago Futalaufquen, extends for 55 km.
-The lakes are connected by rivers and channels, creating an inland waterway system navigable by small boats.
+The park's complex system of lakes occupies glacially carved basins.
+Lago Futalaufquen, the longest lake in the park, extends approximately 16 km and has a maximum depth of 168 m.
+[1] The lakes are connected by rivers and channels, creating an inland waterway system navigable by small boats.
 The bedrock is composed of granites, schists, and other metamorphic and igneous rocks of the Patagonian Batholith, exposed by glacial erosion.
 Glacial moraines, outwash plains, and roches moutonnées are ubiquitous landscape features.
 Small active glaciers persist on the highest peaks in the park's western sector near the Chilean border.
 Post-glacial sediment accumulation in the lakes continues today.

 Climate And Weather